tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 - Light names are usually very descriptive
 - Comments nearby may explain their purpose
 - If it is a param light, the parameter names may be of help
-- Excluding lines that start with LIGHT_PARAM_DEF, if every option for the light name starts with BILLBOARD, the light is meant to be a billboard.
-If they all start with SPILL, the light is meant to be a spill light.
-If there is a mix, X-Plane can choose between them giving the artist more freedom
+- If a light name ends in "_sp" it usually means it's meant to be used as a pair with another light such as "taxi_g" and "taxi_g_sp" or "radio_const_bb" and "radio_const_sp"
 - If your file browser is sufficiently advanced, you can search for example uses of the light name in the text of existing .obj files in your X-Plane folder
 - If you find an OBJ with a light you're curious about, view it in X-Plane